Skip to main content

 You might ask why the atmospheric growth in CO2 (shown in green) is negative.
 We'll answer that question below.

-Lastly, let's think about the total cumulative changes in GtC released and absorbed since 1850 (pre-US Civil War and before the big release of CO2 in modern times).
+Lastly, let's consider the cumulative changes in GtC released and absorbed since 1850 (before the US Civil War and before the large CO2 release in modern times).
 Those data are shown in a bar graph in panel A of Figure \(\PageIndex{4}\).
 The bar graph in the right panel shows the mean decadal averages shown in Figure 2 above.

 Figure \(\PageIndex{4}\): Total cumulative changes in GtC released and absorbed since 1850 (panel A) and mean decadal fluxes (panel B).
 EFOS (emissions, fossil fuels), ELUC (emissions land use changes - mostly deforestation), SLAND (terrestrial CO2 sink), SOCEAN (ocean CO2 sink), GATM (Growth Rate CO2 atm), BIM (carbon budget imbalance). © Author(s), ibid